quyendang/OpenCore-Guide/README.md

 **Patch**: In opencore we should be keeping ACPI device renames to a minimum as they are often harmful and unnecessary.
 If your system absolutely needs something, you should add it in this section.
 Refer to configuration.pdf.

-* Z, B, H, X299 systems
+* For example, common device renames are handled now by WhateverGreen on-the-fly and in a safer way:
-- GFX0 to IGPU : Do not add this.
-It is automatically patched with the Lilu and WhatEverGreen.
+- GFX0 to IGPU
-- HECI to IMEI : Do not add this.
-Same as patched with the Lilu and WhatEverGreen.
+- HECI to IMEI
+* Do NOT do these in the config.plist nor in DSDT/SSDT.

+* Do NOT rename EC0 to EC as this can cause an incompatible kext (AppleAPIC) to load and cause strange issues at any time or a non bootable system.

- * X299 systems only
+ * For X299 systems only
 - PC00 to PCI0 : Since the PC00 device has many PCI devices, recommend using Patch methods than rename using SSDT.
 - LPC0 to LPCB : Same as changing method in PC00 to PCI0
 - CPxx to PRxx : No need to rename CPU name. (does not affect sleep and wake up)